LinuxSuRen/github-assist-chrome-extension/README.md

 ## Overview

 GitHub Assist is a Chrome extension that enhances your GitHub experience by displaying the total number of downloads for a repository's releases.
-It also shows the download count for each release file on the release page.
+It also shows the download count for each release file on the release page and provides a mirror download link.

 ## Features

 - Display total downloads on the repository home page.
 - Show download counts for each release file on the release page.
+- Provide a mirror download link for each release file.
 - Caching support to reduce API calls and improve performance.
 - Retry mechanism for fetch requests to handle network issues.